accolette/challenge-Semaine11-BackEnd-ocoffee/README.md

 - Completion of Admin CRUD for products
 - Full security for the client form
-- Evolve the dataMapper by using object-oriented models introduced later in the course
+- Evolve the dataMapper toward the Sequelize ORM introduced later in the course.
 - Additional interactive front-end features

 ---